Table of Contents

 - Dips: Blend into hummus and serve as a dip alongside chopped vegetables and chips.

-- Spicy Infused Oil: Blend into oil and use to drizzle over vegetables, meat and salads
+- Spicy Infused Oil: Blend into oil and use to drizzle over vegetables, meat and salads.

 - Tagines and Stews: Use as a powerful flavour boost to your tagines, stews or any other slow-cooked one-pot dishes

-Harissa Paste
+2. Harissa Paste

 Typical Harissa Powder Ingredients Contain:

-• Dried red chillis (such as kashmiri)
+• Dried red chillis (such as dried baklouti chillies, kashmiri, or Guajillo Chilies)

 • Fresh garlic cloves